muta-pro/hello-world/README.md

 Hi

-I am focusing on something that can contibute to my future career.
+I am focusing on something that can contribute to my future career.